alaanvv/Milk/README.md

 # Milk

+`Well, I recently started using C and now I want to continue this in C`
+`I also started looking at asm64 instead of ARMv7`
+`Mixing this things, I'm moving down this branch and restarting this project`

 Milk's purpose is to be completelly simple
 Made only because I want to know how
 programming languages are made